Stacked glass payment cards with a cedi symbol, arched gate monument, and Ghanaian flag

 Local currency: GHS

 GCB Bank, Ecobank, and Standard Chartered debit cards work at ATMs and a growing number of POS terminals in Accra and Kumasi, but international transactions carry 3-5% FX markups and unreliable acceptance outside West Africa.
-Ghana's globally available crypto cards offer up to 8% cashback, zero FX fees, and a way to hold value in stablecoins while the cedi depreciates - a combination no Ghanaian bank currently matches.
+Crypto cards available in Ghana offer up to 8% cashback, zero FX fees, and a way to hold value in stablecoins while the cedi depreciates - a combination no Ghanaian bank currently matches.

 Ghana consistently ranks in Africa's top 5 for crypto adoption, driven by three forces: mobile money culture (MTN MoMo alone has 15+ million active wallets), cedi depreciation that erodes savings, and a young, digitally literate population where 57% are under 25.